AblalimovAlexey/Labs_PSTU_2021-2022/README.md

 # Labs_PSTU_2021-2022
-Repository for labs work in study
+Reposytory for all labs for study.